 Minority Interest in Earnings of Subsidiary.
 Minority interest in earnings of subsidiary represents the minority stockholders' share of the Iteris Subsidiary's net income or loss combined with the accretion of the redemption preference of the Iteris Subsidiary's Series A preferred stock.
-The decrease in minority interest from \$368,000 in the three months ended June 30, 2004 to \$0 in the current period was the result of the merger of the Iteris Subsidiary into us on October 22, 2004.
-As a result of the merger, we will not incur any further charges for minority interest.
+The decrease in minority interest to \$0 in the three and six month periods ended September 30, 2005 from \$65,000 and \$433,000 in the three and six month periods ended September 30, 2004, respectively, was the result of the merger of the Iteris Subsidiary into us on October 22, 2004.